Aaron Mullett

 He later pulled in a career-high 31 disposals in round 10 later that year against St.Kilda.

 Mullett was selected in the AFL Players' Association's inaugural 22under22 team in 2013.

 At the conclusion of the 2017 season, Mullett was delisted by North Melbourne.
 He subsequently signed with Carlton as a delisted free agent.
 He played thirteen games for Carlton during 2018, then was delisted at the end of the season.

+As of 2023, Mullet plays locally in the Outer East Football Netball League For the Wandin Bulldogs.